Atlantic goliath grouper: Conservation

 Atlantic goliath groupers are highly susceptible to rapid population decline due to overfishing and the exploitation of spawning aggregations.
 The species has a brief annual larval settlement period, making the species' abundance extremely vulnerable to outside factors such as poor weather conditions.
 High mercury concentrations in older males may lead to liver damage and/or death and reduce egg viability.
 The degradation of mangroves, which serve as an important nursery habitat for the species provide a major threat to juvenile survival.
 The species was previously classified as critically endangered in 2011 and is currently classified as vulnerable in 2021.
 A 2016 stock assessment model indicates that there has been an absolute population reduction of around 33% from 1950 to 2014.
 There has been a complete moratorium on the fishing of this species in continental U.S. waters since 1990 and in U.S. Caribbean waters since 1993.

 In October 2021, Florida Fish and Wildlife proposed to allow the fishing of 200 juvenile goliath grouper per year including up to 50 from Everglades National Park.
 Recreational fishing of the species would be permitted in all state waters except those of Palm Beach County south through the Atlantic coast of the Keys.
-The proposal was approved in March 2022, with the Florida Fish and Wildlife Commission planning to issue 200 permits per year through a lottery system, which comes into effect in the spring of 2023.
+The proposal was approved in March 2022, with the Florida Fish and Wildlife Commission planning to issue 200 permits per year through a lottery system, which came into effect in the spring of 2023.

+In popular culture

+Portuguese street artist Bordalo II creates installations made of trash to highlight over-consumption.
+His works consisting of animals are created to highlight the destruction of species by waste caused by humans.
+One of his public sculptures is the huge Plastic Mero, created from marine debris and installed in 2019 on the seafront in Funchal, Portugal.